vjefri/vjefri.github.io/_posts/2015-12-11-deep-dive-in-new-code-base.md

-# Deep Dive in a New Code Base

 During the last two days I learned how to navigate the uncharted waters of an unknown code base and framework.
 Love it or hate it but learning new material quickly is an important skill to have.
 I did this with none other than the backbone framework.
 The best way to learn a new framework is to build a small application from scratch, like a song player.
 But, if you are given a code base, the following points helped me grasp the material.

 #### Documentation is your friend